 Species SAII potential Sensitivity to gain Reason for exclusion Particulars of Habitat Constraints or Known Requirements Justification Pandion cristatus Eastern Osprey No Moderate Habitat constraints (breeding) • Presence of stick nests in living and dead trees (>15m) or artificial structures within 100m of a floodplain for nesting The development site does not conform with the required habitat constraints.
-Perameles nasuta - endangeredpopulationLong-nosedBandicootpopulation in inner westernSydney No High Geographic limitation Endangered population defined in Final Determination as occurring in the Marrickville, Canada Bay, Canterbury, Ashfield, and Leichhardt LGAs.
+Perameles nasuta - endangered population Long-nosed Bandicoot population in inner western Sydney No High Geographic limitation Endangered population defined in Final Determination as occurring in the Marrickville, Canada Bay, Canterbury, Ashfield, and Leichhardt LGAs.
 Development site is not within relevant LGAs.
 Petaurus norfolcensis Squirrel Glider No High Habitat degraded Inhabits mature or old growth woodlands and forest west of the Great Dividing Range forest with heath understorey in coastal areas.
 Prefers mixed species stands with a shrub or Acacia midstorey.
 Relies on large old trees with abundant hollows for breeding and sheltering.
 These trees are also critical for movement and typically need to be closely-connected (i.e. no more than 50 m apart).
 This is a candidate species because it has been associated with PCT 3262.
 However, the development site has been transformed from its natural state to one that supports substantial dwellings and formal landscaped (chiefly exotic) gardens for at least almost a century.
 No habitat for this species occurs on site.
-Phascolarctos cinereus Koala No High Habitat constraints • Presence of Koala use trees per Threatened Biodiversity Data Collection The only tree on site known as a Koala use tree is tree 43 Syncarpia glomulifera .
-However, this tree is isolated from other available habitat by hostile development - houses, fenced yards, backyard pools, and roads.
+Phascolarctos cinereus Koala No High Habitat constraints • Presence of Koala use trees per Threatened Biodiversity Data Collection The trees on site known as a Koala use trees include Syncarpia glomulifera and Eucalyptus grandis .
+However, these trees are isolated from other available habitat by hostile development - houses, fenced yards, backyard pools, and roads.
 The development site is located within a large block identified as having a low likelihood (0.00-0.25) of containing Koalas.
 The nearest sighting occurred in Garigal NP at Forestville in 1940.
 No habitat for this species occurs on site.
 Pomaderris prunifolia - endangered population No High Geographic limitation Endangered population defined in Final Determination as occurring in the Parramatta, Auburn, Strathfield and Bankstown Local Government Areas Development site is not within relevant LGAs.
-Pommerhelix duralensis Dural Land Snail No High Habitat degraded This species is a shale-influenced- habitat specialist, and occurs in low This is a candidate species because it has been associated with PCT 3262.
+Pommerhelix duralensis No High Habitat degraded This species is a shale-influenced- This is a candidate species because it